 The location of the gate is defined as a section of element faces.
 At a gate face with the area, ΔA , the normal flux is calculated as the sum of the normal flux for a solid wall, where the area is determined as $(1-c)^\Delta A$, and the normal flux for a standard wet face, where the area is $c^\Delta A$.
 Here, c is a weighting factor with a value between 0 and 1, where 0 correspond to a closed gate and 1 correspond to an open gate.
 If the gate is defined as the full water column, c is equal to the user-defined gate control factor.
-If the gate geometry is defined as a subset of the water column the vertical location of the gate is defined by the top level, z{top} , and bottom level of the gate, z{bottom} , (see Figure 6.12).
-In this case c is equal to the user-defined gate control factor multiplied by the fraction, f, corresponding to the fraction of the element face, which is blocked by the gate.
+If the gate geometry is defined as a subset of the water column the vertical location of the gate is defined by the top level, z{top}, and bottom level of the gate, z{bottom}, (see Figure 6.12).
+In this case c is equal to the user-defined gate control factor, which is blocked by the gate.